 Surgery is standard and simple.
-It involves removal of nerve pinch – this helps in improving the leg pain.
-Also it involves stabilization of unstable spine by fixation with the help of a plates / rods and screws.
+It involves the removal of nerve pinch – this helps in improving the leg pain.
+Also, it involves stabilization of the unstable spine by fixation with the help of a plates/rods and screws.
 This helps in complete relief and restoring normal functions later.

 Not at all.
-This actually is so helpful that it immediately gives good relief; and moreover they are customized for use for stabilizing spine only, and not used for any place or part of the body.
-A second surgery for removal is not required as patient usually is so comfortable and does not have any pain or heaviness due to metal weight.
+This actually is so helpful that it immediately gives good relief, and moreover, they are customized for use for stabilizing spine only, and not used for any place or part of the body.
+Second surgery for removal is not required as the patient usually is so comfortable and does not have any pain or heaviness due to metal weight.
 After this surgery, patients are so comfortable that they can’t even know that they have plates and screws actually placed.
-A surgeon needs to tell them after surgery and actually prove it by showing on X- ray that metal implant is there.
+A surgeon needs to tell them after surgery and actually prove it by showing on X-ray that metal implant is there.

-Note: All other points about spondylolisthesis surgery are similar to slip / herniated disc (already explained above) i.e., after surgery pain, recovery, hospitalization period, restrictions, etc. The only major difference is that after the surgery patient in given a spine “belt” for 3 months which is mostly not required after disc surgery.
+Note: All other points about spondylolisthesis surgery are similar to slip/herniated disc (already explained above) i.e., after surgery pain, recovery, hospitalization period, restrictions, etc. The only major difference is that after the surgery patient is given a spine “belt” for 3 months which is mostly not required after disc surgery.